rimihai2001/folder-sync/README.md

 # Folder Sync

 A Python program that synchronizes two folders: source and replica.
 The program should maintain a full, identical copy of source folder at replica folder.
-Solve the test task by writing a program in

 - Synchronization must be one-way: after the synchronization content of the replica folder should be modified to exactly match content of the source folder;
 - Synchronization should be performed periodically;